-Call centers can be organized to serve a number of business purposes, including inbound and outbound calls for sales and marketing, lead generation, customer service, IT support, and more.
+Call centers can be organized to serve several business purposes, including inbound and outbound calls for sales and marketing, lead generation, customer service, IT support, and more.

-Despite the rise of digital service and support channels, call centers continue to be integral to companies worldwide.
+Despite the rise of digital service and support channels, call centers remain integral to companies worldwide.
 Why?

 Additionally, 73% of customers “fall in love” with a company because of experiences with friendly customer service representatives.
-(On the flip side, over 82% of customers have taken their business elsewhere after a poor customer service experience.)
+(Alternatively, over 82% of customers have taken their business elsewhere after a poor customer service experience.)

 As helpful as live chats, knowledge base articles, and forums can be, offering your customers the option to talk live with an expert can make the difference between a sporadic customer and a loyal one.